United States District Court for the Eastern District of Pennsylvania

 This lawsuit is not an attack on the Democratic Party, its ideals, or its candidates.
-The progressive movement, of which the Democratic Party strives to meaningfully advance, is indeed responsible for the very laws on which this lawsuit is premised.
+Rather, Plaintiffs recognize that the Democratic Party strives to meaningfully advance, and is indeed responsible for the very laws on which this lawsuit is premised.
 The Democratic Party is commended for its efforts in pursing higher and fairer wages for workers throughout the country.
 But the “Democratic Party” is not an abstraction; it is composed of hard working individuals who fight day and night for what they believe is right.
 The people on the ground level of the campaigns – the organizers – work tirelessly during the campaign season to ensure that Democratic voters will show up and vote on election day.
-Such tireless efforts are taken to advance the progressive movement, including to advance the rights of workers.
-In our last election, the fight for higher minimum wages was officially adopted as one of the canons of the Democratic Party.
+Such tireless efforts are taken to advance the ideals of the Democratic Party, including to advance the rights of workers.
+The fight for higher minimum wages is central to the Democratic Party’s national platform.

 This lawsuit seeks fair pay for fair work.
-It seeks to hold the Democratic Party to the very ideals that progressives have worked so hard to achieve for workers throughout this country.
-In so holding the Party to these ideals, we sincerely believe that we will improve the Party.
+It seeks to hold the Democratic Party to the very ideals that Democrats have worked so hard to achieve for workers throughout this country.
+In so holding the Party to these ideals, Plaintiffs sincerely believe that we will improve the Party.

 What the Lawsuit Seeks

-The lawsuit seeks the District Court hold that organizers who worked for the PDP are entitled to overtime pay for hours worked beyond 40 per workweek.
+The lawsuit seeks to have the District Court hold that organizers who worked for the PDP are entitled to overtime pay for hours worked beyond 40 per workweek.
 The lawsuit seeks judgment for those who opt in to the case for unpaid overtime hours and liquidated damages.
-Provided Plaintiffs are successful, those who opt-in may be entitled to recover several thousand dollars of more, depending on the length of time employed by the campaign and the number of hours worked per workweek.
+Provided Plaintiffs are successful, those who opt-in may be entitled to recover thousands dollars or more, depending on the length of time employed by the campaign and the number of hours worked per workweek.

 Litigation is not a guarantee